communications-mining

 eu.gcr.io/reinfer-gcr/ews:$TAG \

 • The appliance expects to find the config in $EWS_LOCAL_DIR/config/$CONFIG_OWNER/$CONFIG_KEY.json.
-You can alternatively provide the path to config by setting the $REINFER_EWS_CONFIG environment variable.
+You can alternatively provide the path to the config by setting the $REINFER_EWS_CONFIG environment variable as shown in the previous example.

 • The appliance will save the sync state to $EWS_LOCAL_DIR/state.
 If stopped and started again, it will pick up from the last stored sync state.